 But some wish the politician with the biggest megaphone would do for Alzheimer’s what President John Kennedy did for space when he promised and succeeded in getting a man to the moon and back or what President Richard Nixon did when he declared war on cancer.

 “I can’t speak for why President Obama hasn’t stepped up the way I think it could have been done,” says Johns.
 But this administration has taken some steps, including reprogramming $50 million to Alzheimer’s a few years ago.

-Last May, Republican presidential hopeful Mike Huckabee channeled President Kennedy’s “moon shot” promise to the nation and vowed to focus on a cure for Alzheimer’s, saying: “America can do anything it sets its mind to.”
+In May of 2014, Republican presidential hopeful Mike Huckabee channeled President Kennedy’s “moon shot” promise to the nation and vowed to focus on a cure for Alzheimer’s, saying: “America can do anything it sets its mind to.”